2019 Official Community Plan Review

 Our Official Community Plan (OCP) is the city's blueprint for managing change to achieve our shared goals.
 It contains policies that guide Council's 'land-use' decisions for where and how we grow in the future, helping to conserve what we love about the city as well as improve the quality of life for current and future residents.

-We want to connect with you and hear your thoughts - visit www.talkwhiterock.ca to see how you can have input in the review process through public events and surveys.
+The City will be working with the public to get feedback and make sure the community's aspirations and concerns are understood and shared with Council before they make decisions on changing the OCP.
+We look forward to working with you to shape the future of White Rock!
+Visit www.talkwhiterock.ca to see how you can have input in the review process through public events and surveys.
 We look forward to working with you to shape the future of White Rock!

 Phase One - Public Engagement Summary:

 Phase Two (Town Centre) - Public Engagement Summary:

 An Official Community Plan (OCP) is a City bylaw that defines policies for the way land is to be used and developed in a City, over a 20-30 year timeframe.
 Aside from providing policy direction on development, the OCP addresses other matters important to a City such as economic development, transportation, housing, environmental protection, and infrastructure, in order to guide decisions in a way that helps achieve the community’s long-term vision.

 - What is the difference between the Official Community Plan and the Zoning Bylaw?

 The zoning bylaw is a regulatory tool that is very specific about the way land is used, how much floor space is allowed (density), building siting (where it's located on a lot), building height, and other issues such as landscaping and lot coverage requirements as they relate to a lot or site.
 The zoning bylaw regulates what a property owner can legally do with their land.
 The OCP is more strategic and often less prescriptive about specific sites and is the guiding document for general land uses.
 The OCP is the overriding land use direction for future zoning.